aibatko/Game/README.md

 - Simple gravity and collision with platforms
 - Shooting bullets with the `F` key
 - A few example platforms for parkour
+- Enemies that spawn periodically and can be destroyed with bullets

 ## Running the game